 The Company has elected the fair value option for the equity securities noted below that would otherwise be accounted for under the equity method of accounting.
 Holista CollTech Limited ("Holista"), DSS, Inc. ("DSS") and American Premium Mining Corporation ("APM" formerly known as American Premium Water Corp.) are publicly traded companies and the fair value of such securities are determined by reference to quoted stock prices.
-The Company has significant influence but does not have a controlling interest in these investments, and therefore, the Company's investment could be accounted for under the equity method of accounting or elect fair value accounting.
+The Company has significant influence but does not have a controlling interest in these investments, and therefore, the Company's investment could be accounted for under the equity method of accounting.

 - The Company has significant influence over DSS.
-As of June 30, 2022 and December 31, 2021, the Company owned approximately 45.18% and 24.9% of the common stock of DSS, respectively.
+As of September 30, 2022 and December 31, 2021, the Company owned approximately 45.18% and 24.9% of the common stock of DSS, respectively.
 Our CEO is a stockholder and the Chairman of the Board of Directors of DSS.
 Chan Tung Moe, our Co-Chief Executive Officer and the son of Chan Heng Fai, is also a director of DSS.
-William Wu, one of directors of the Company, is also a director of DSS. - The Company has significant influence over Holista as the Company and its CEO are the beneficial owner of approximately 15.8% of the outstanding shares of Holista and our CEO held a position on Holista's Board of Directors until June of 2021. - The Company has significant influence over APM as the Company is the beneficial owner of approximately 0.8% of the common shares of APM and one officer from the Company holds a director position on APM's Board of Directors.
+William Wu, Wong Shui Yeung and Joanne Wong Hiu Pan, directors of the Company, are each also directors of DSS. - The Company has significant influence over Holista as the Company and its CEO are the beneficial owner of approximately 15.5% of the outstanding shares of Holista and our CEO held a position on Holista's Board of Directors until June of 2021. - The Company has significant influence over APM as the Company is the beneficial owner of approximately 0.8% of the common shares of APM and two officers of the Company and one member of our Board also serve on APM's Board of Directors.

 On March 2, 2020 and October 29, 2021, the Company received warrants to purchase shares of American Medical REIT Inc. ("AMRE"), a related party private company, in conjunction with the Company lending two \$200,000 promissory notes.
 For further details on this transaction, refer to Note 8 - Related Party Transactions, Note Receivable from a Related Party Company.
-As of June 30, 2022 and December 31, 2021, AMRE was a private company.
+As of September 30, 2022 and December 31, 2021, AMRE was a private company.
 Based on management's analysis, the fair value of the AMRE warrants was \$0 as of December 31, 2021.
 In March 2022 both loans, together with warrants were converted into common shares of AMRE.
 After the conversion, the Company owns approximately 15.8% of AMRE.